Centre for Research on Globalization / Centre de recherche sur la mondialisation

-In November 2012, we launched our Radio program: The Global Research News Hour which airs on CKUW 95.9 FM in Winnipeg and on Canadian community radio networks.
+In November 2012, we launched our Radio program: The Global Research News Hour in collaboration with CKUW 95.9 FM (University of Winnipeg, Manitoba).

 Since 2001, Global Research has established an international network of authors, scholars and investigative journalists.
 Global Research counts among its regular contributors a number of prominent writers, researchers and academics as well as several promising young authors.
 The underlying concept is the “democratization” of research and media reporting, while maintaining high standards of investigation and analysis.